Home | About USIG | What's New | Events

 1. General Activities

-NGOs in Kosovo may engage in any lawful activities, including economic activities and certain political activities (Sections 2.1, 8, 9.2, NGO Regulation).
+NGOs in Kosovo may engage in any lawful activities, including economic activities and certain political activities.

 2. Economic Activities

-An NGO may engage in economic activities, provided that the earnings are intended and used to promote the organization’s not-for-profit purposes (Section 9.2, NGO Regulation).
-Although there are no explicit legal provisions on this matter, in practice UNMIK generally allows NGOs to engage in economic activities only to the extent they do not constitute the principal activities of the organization.
+An NGO may engage in economic activities, provided that the earnings are intended and used solely to promote the organization’s not-for-profit purposes (Article 16(2), Law on Freedom of Association).
+Although there are no explicit legal provisions on this matter, in practice the Government of Kosovo generally allows NGOs to engage in economic activities only to the extent they do not constitute the principal activities of the organization.

 E. Political Activities

-NGOs may not engage in fundraising or campaigning to support political parties or candidates for political office (Section 8, NGO Regulation).
+NGOs may not engage in fundraising or campaigning to support political parties or candidates for political office (Article 15, Law on Freedom of Association).
 However, this prohibition does not appear to extend to involvement in lobbying or other kinds of political activities.
-Therefore, a U.S. grantmaker undertaking an equivalency determination should review the governing documents and activities of a prospective grantee to ensure that requirements of U.S. law are satisfied.

 F. Discrimination

-The principles set forth in the Constitutional Framework are effectuated by the Anti-Discrimination Law.
-The Law applies to both individuals and legal persons in the public and private sectors, and covers any action or failure to act that affects the rights of a person to access to employment or education, among other things.
-Recipients of public contracts, loans, grants or other benefits are required to execute a statement that they will act in compliance with the Anti-Discrimination Law and will promote a non-discrimination policy in carrying out their obligations under the public award.
-The Law authorizes claims as well as sanctions for violation of its provisions.
+The principles set forth in the Constitution are effectuated by the Anti-Discrimination Law.
+The Law applies to both individuals and legal persons in the public and private sectors, and covers any action or failure to act that affects the rights of a person to access employment or education opportunities, among other things (Article 4, The Anti-Discrimination Law).
+Recipients of public contracts, loans, grants or other benefits are required to execute a statement that they will act in compliance with the Anti-Discrimination Law and will promote a non-discrimination policy in carrying out their obligations under the public award (Article 6, The Anti-Discrimination Law).
+The Law authorizes claims as well as sanctions for violation of its provisions (Article 9, The Anti-Discrimination Law).

 G. Control of Organization

-There are no restrictions on the participation of or management by foreign individuals or entities in Kosovar NGOs.
-Foreign persons may found, be members of, and manage an NGO in Kosovo.
-Therefore, it is possible that a Kosovar NGO may be controlled by a for-profit entity or an American grantor charity (either of which will lead to additional IRS scrutiny).
+There are no restrictions on the participation of or management by foreign individuals or entities of NGOs.
+Foreign persons may found, be members of, and manage an NGO in Kosovo (Article 5, Law on Freedom of Association).
+Therefore, it is possible that an NGO in Kosovo may be controlled by a for-profit entity or an American grantor charity.

 V. Tax Laws